raBLar/FirstRepositoryForTesting/README.md

 # FirstRepositoryForTesting
-Its testing repository for GIT course
+Its testing repository for GIT course (The Ultimate GIT 5-day Challenge, Udemy)